Engulfed By Struggles, Ty Lue Reveals Cavs Lineup Changes Are Lurking

 Following the Cleveland Cavaliers’ 114-102 loss against the San Antonio Spurs on Tuesday, it is clear that things are spiraling out of control in Cleveland.
-Granted this team has experienced mid-season blues before, this time feels much different.
+Granted, this team has experienced mid-season blues before, this time feels much different.

 Last night’s loss is particularly frustrating given that the Spurs remain shorthanded.
-With several of their key players sidelined, including Kawhi Leonard, the Cavs’ L further magnifies things.
+With several of their key players sidelined, including Kawhi Leonard, the Cavs’ loss further magnifies things.

 Even though the Cavaliers’ lineup is certainly talented, they are simply not getting the job done.
-One area hurting the ball club is that they currently ranked 29th in the league in terms of defensive efficiency.
+One area hurting the ball club is that they currently rank 29th in the league in terms of defensive efficiency.
 Only the Sacramento Kings are worse in that department.

 Earlier last week, ESPN’s Dave McMenamin expressed other reasons as to why concern is on the rise.
 Let alone the fact that Cleveland is one of the NBA’s older teams, he also strongly believes that “patience” is thinning within the organization.

 The Eastern Conference team’s apparent lack of patience was on full display several days back.
 Just a few minutes into Saturday’s blowout loss against the Oklahoma City Thunder, versatile big man Kevin Love left the game due to being under the weather.
 However, some of his teammates did not come to his defense initially.
-Via CBS Sports writer Jack Maloney, a few Cavs players went as far as to accuse Love of faking the illness.
+According to CBS Sports writer Jack Maloney, a few Cavs players went as far as to accuse Love of faking the illness.

 At this point, those surprising rumors have slowed down after Love explained himself.
 Nonetheless, stories like this to go along with their massive slump demonstrate that something is not clicking in Cleveland.
 The Cavaliers are not a cohesive bunch at the moment, with that being a bit of an understatement.

-Due to the chaos his team is amidst, head coach Tyronn Lue recently admitted that he cannot stand pat anymore.
+Due to the chaos, head coach Tyronn Lue recently admitted that he cannot stand pat anymore.
 In a different piece written by McMenamin, Lue explicitly conceded that change is on the horizon.
 As to the specifics, Lue was not willing to disclose that information.

 Ty Lue on his lineups after another loss: “I’m going to make a change.”
 He would not reveal what.